bloomberg/memray/docs/exercise_1.rst

 Development Environment Setup
 -----------------------------

-We have designed this lab using a docker-compose workflow.
+We have designed this exercise using a docker-compose workflow.
 This allows us to pull upstream memray and install that as well as any other dependencies required by the labs.

 .. code:: shell